aldertzomer/RFPlasmid/README.md

 --jelly requires a functional jellyfish install.
 Greatly speeds up the analysis.
 Strongly recommended as our kmer profiling method in Python is slow

-read specieslist.txt for species specific models.
+Read specieslist.txt for species specific models.
 We have a general Enterobacteriaceae model instead of a species model.
-All others are species.
+All others are species except for the "Bacteria" model which can be used for unknown or metagenomics samples.

 Plasmid databases can be downloaded from: http://klif.uu.nl/download/plasmid_db/